ch-sagw/sagw/docs/node.md

 ## Risks

-We still run the risks that node accidently publishes a patch or minor version which includes breaking changes (like it happened in the past).
+We still run the risks that node accidentally publishes a patch or minor version which includes breaking changes (like it happened in the past).